Stand Together Against Racism (S.T.A.R),

 Advocacy and Policy

-S.T.A.R. supports public policy initiatives at the local, state, and national levels, as well as grassroots activities aimed at dismantling root causes of systemic racism.
-Additionally, we are committed to helping historically underserved individuals and families understand key policies that impact them, whether related to health care, employment, housing, or other essential areas.
+S.T.A.R. supports public policy initiatives at the local, state, and national levels, as well as grassroots activities aimed at dismantling the root causes of systemic racism.
+We are committed to amplifying the voices of affected communities advocating for the policies that support their identified needs and concerns.